GuideJangsu Trail Race 38K: Rainy-Day Finisher Review

 3. Subun Village Aid Station

-The Subun Village aid station was the most memorable stop of the entire race.
-Volunteers were handing out rice balls and kimchi, and they were absolutely delicious.
-There's something about eating a rice ball mid-race on a mountain that just hits differently.
-The salty kimchi alongside it felt like it washed away all the fatigue in an instant.
+Subun Village was the highlight of the whole race.
+Volunteers were dishing out rice balls and kimchi, and they were incredible.
+There's something magical about eating a rice ball mid-race on a mountain.
+The salty kimchi hit just right β felt like it wiped out all my fatigue in one bite.

 4. Sadubong to Jangsu Stadium (Finish)